-The Association has a focus toward excelling in best governance practices for nonprofit organizations and volunteers on the Board are expected to support the governance policies established by the ABoT to support such practices.
-Two important policies include The Principles of Good Governance Policy and the Fiduciary Responsibility Statement.
+The Association focuses on excelling in best governance practices for nonprofit organizations, and volunteers on the Board are expected to support the governance policies established by the ABoT to support such practices.
+Important policies include The Principles of Good Governance Policy, the Fiduciary Responsibility Statement, the Trustee Compensation Policy, and the Conflict of Interest and Disclosure Policy.